yangxiaofu/SportsSimulator/Assets/DongerCalender/Documentation/readme.txt

+Creating an Event System
+    -Create an empty gameobject
+    -Add the Calendar Component
+    -Add an Event Manager Component

 The Calendar will be a core feature that will also be used in other sports simulation.
 It will contain features that allow Calendar Component
     -A calendar UI that comes by default.